(309) 555-0100

 3

-Request-focused radon testing information for Peoria-area properties
+Local radon testing request path for Peoria properties

 Radon testing in Peoria, IL is the first step when you don't have a reliable recent reading — whether you're buying a home, listing one, managing a rental, or just realizing you've never actually tested.
 This page is for visitors who need a current number before they can make a decision: about mitigation, about a sale, about a basement renovation, or simply about whether the house they're living in is fine.